B.S. Astronomy, B.A. Physics and minor in Math (Class of 2017)

 Internships/ Research Experience ———————————————

-Akamai Workforce Initiative Symposium: Hilo, HI Summer 2016
+Akamai Workforce Initiative Symposium (Oral Presentation): Hilo, HI (Summer 2016)

 I was born in the cold and rainy city of Seattle, Washington.
 When I graduated high school, I, like most kids, had no idea what I wanted to study at the university.
 So I attended Edmonds Community College, starting off with computer science.
 I ended up taking an introduction to astronomy as one of my science elective courses.
 I immediately knew that I wanted to study astronomy from that point.
 It was actually my physics teacher at my community college who recommended I apply to the University of Hawaii at Hilo because her brother studied astronomy there.
 After three years of community college, I moved to the Big Island and spent two years finishing my bachelors degrees in astronomy and physics.